nwthomas/programming-resources/tips/technology-resources.md

 - [edX/IBM Python Basics for Data Science](https://www.edx.org/course/python-basics-for-data-science-ibm) - A free course from IBM covering the basics of data science in Python
 - [edX/IBM Analyzing Data with Python](https://www.edx.org/course/data-analysis-with-python) - A free course from IBM on analyzing data using Python
 - [edX/IBM Visualizing Data with Python](https://www.edx.org/course/data-visualization-with-python) - Another free IBM course that covers data visualization

+## Design

+#### Assorted

+- [freebiesbug.com](https://freebiesbug.com/) - A list of great, random free design resources

+#### Colors

+- [Coolors.io](https://coolors.co/) - A great free website (with paid features) to both browse others' color palettes as well as create/save your own

+#### Icons

+- [Font Awesome](https://fontawesome.com/) - A supurb free (and also paid, depending on the image) site filled with awesome icons
+- [Icons8.com](https://icons8.com/) - A great free & paid resource for application icons
+- [Ionicons](https://ionicons.com/) - Contains many awesome free icons in svg format for you to use
+- [Nucleo Icons](https://nucleoapp.com/application) - A paid alternative for application icons

 ## Front-end Frameworks and Libraries